chenjianqu/Solov2-TensorRT-CPP/README.md

 **4. run the demo**
 if you have the KITTI dataset,  set `config.yaml` with right  path `DATASET_DIR` ,run:
 ```
-./build/InstanceSegment ./config/config.yaml
+./build/segment ./config/config.yaml
 ```

-but if you not , and just want run at a image, set `config.yaml` with right image path `WARN_UP_IMAGE_PATH`, then run :
+but if you not , and just want run at a image, set `config.yaml` with right image path `kWarnUpImagePath`, then run :
 ```
 ./build/demo ./config/config.yaml
 ```